-15 Amartya Sen, Development as freedom, Oxford University Press, New Delhi, 1999 forces.
-Models typically predefine what the change process will or should look like imagining that changes can be delivered.
+15 Amartya Sen, Development as freedom, Oxford University Press, New Delhi, 1999 process will or should look like and imagines that changes can be delivered, as a service.

 Using archetypal notions of theory, as a basis for practice, works in reverse.
 An archetype is a real, though less visible pattern of behaviour, a natural development process, or a cycle that human systems undergo, inherently.
 They are the tectonic plates of social change.
 Human beings, despite their diversity and with cultural variances, are subject to many of the same forces and cycles of nature and of human nature.
-For example, the seasons of life-cycles, the phases and crises of development (in nature, individuals and organisations), the typical stages of grief, the polarities of human temperament (like that described by Carl Jung) etc. In some ways, these are locked into our human and earth's DNA and we remain subject to their forces, though not necessarily at their mercy.
+For example, the seasons of life-cycles, the phases and crises development (in nature, individuals and organisations), the typical stages of grief, the polarities of human temperament (like that described by Carl Jung) etc. In some ways, these are locked into our human and earth's DNA and we remain subject to their forces, though not necessarily at their mercy.

-Many of these archetypes help us to explain how change happens, though very differently in different contexts, to be sure, but with recognisable pattern that can help us to anticipate where we might helpfully work.
+Many of these archetypes help us to explain how change happens, differently in different contexts, to be sure, but with recognisable pattern that can help us to anticipate where we might helpfully work.